natemcmaster/CommandLineUtils/docfx_project/docs/intro.md

 ## More information

-For more information you can refer to the sample applications.
+For more information, you can refer to the sample applications.